 Perform recovery exercises

-Regular recovery simulations ensure that your backup data is readily available, as well as the necessary resources can be restored and all systems can operate as expected.
+Regular recovery simulations ensure that your backup data is readily available, the necessary resources can be restored, and all systems can operate as expected.

 Engage external experts

-Establish a list of trusted experts and consultants who can be contacted in case of compromise to assist you in the recovery process.
+Establish a list of trusted experts and consultants who can be contacted in case of compromise to help you in the recovery process.
 When possible, you should also involve them in your recovery exercises.

-Rather than being the weakest link in your security chain, your employees need to be your first line of cyber defense.
-O "ransomware”Usually begins with a phishing campaign, and it is imperative to apply recent tactics to fight cybercriminals, whether they target corporate, personal or mobile devices.
+Instead of being the weakest link in your security chain, your employees need to be your first line of cyber defense.
+O "ransomware" usually begins with a phishing campaign, and it is imperative to apply the latest tactics to combat cybercriminals, whether they target corporate devices, personal devices, or mobile devices.

-Not only will this ensure that they do not spread ransomware infection up or down, creating accountability for you and you, but it will also help protect your organization, as any network disruption is likely to have a cascading impact on your business.
+Not only will this ensure that they don't spread the ransomware infection up or down, creating liability for you and yourself, but it will also help protect your organization, as any network outage will likely have a cascading impact on your business.